bootlin/training-materials/slides/yocto-advanced/yocto-advanced.typ

   - Force the `dropbear` recipe to run all tasks.

-- `bitbake –runall=fetch core-image-minimal`
+- `bitbake --runall=fetch core-image-minimal`

   - Download all recipe sources and their dependencies.

-- For a full description: `bitbake –help`
+- For a full description: `bitbake --help`

 === shared state cache